Traps 'n' Treasures: Reception

-The reviews of Traps 'n' Treasures in the Amiga Magazines are of 79 % or more, except for two : one of 49 % and another one of 65 %.
-The 49 % review comes from Amiga Computing, the author is unknown, but the negative points are that the game is just another platformer, the puzzle solving aspect is more frustrating than intriguing and that Jeremy Flynn dies too easily when he falls from platforms.
-The 65 % review comes from CU Amiga, even tough the magazine is known as "soft" for their game ratings.
-Amiga Format gave a review of 82 %, Rob Mead, the author, recognized nonetheless the difficulty and the frustrating side of the game but for him it's part of the challenge.
-Amiga Power whose philosophy was to use the full range of the grading scale gave Traps 'n' Treasures 79 %.
-Steve McGill, who wrote the review also finds the game to be on the harder side of things concerning the enemies you meet, but on the puzzle solving aspect he thinks the difficulty is perfect.
-He also mentions the beauty of the graphics, the numerous possibilities and tools the player can use.
-Traps 'n' Treasures was also awarded game of the month by the german Amiga-Magazin.
+The reviews of Traps 'n' Treasures in the Amiga Magazines are of 79% or more, except for two: one of 49% and another one of 65%.
+The 49% review comes from Amiga Computing, the author is unknown, but the negative points are that the game is just another platformer, the puzzle solving aspect is more frustrating than intriguing and that Jeremy Flynn dies too easily when he falls from platforms.
+The 65% review comes from CU Amiga, even though the magazine was known as "soft" for their game ratings.
+Amiga Format gave a review of 82%, and Rob Mead, the author, recognized nonetheless the difficulty and the frustrating side of the game but for him it is part of the challenge.
+Amiga Power gave Traps 'n' Treasures 79%.
+Steve McGill, who wrote the review also found the game to be on the harder side of things concerning the enemies the players meet, but on the puzzle solving aspect he thought the difficulty is perfect.
+He also mentioned the beauty of the graphics, the numerous possibilities and tools the player can use.
+Traps 'n' Treasures was also awarded game of the month by the German Amiga-Magazin.
 It received a note of 10.3/12.
-Carsten Borgmeier who wrote the review describes it as an attractive platform game with all the refinements of the genre, but also mentions that it's an arcade-adventure for advanced players.
+Carsten Borgmeier, who wrote the review, described it as an attractive platform game with all the refinements of the genre, but also mentioned that it is an arcade-adventure for advanced players.

 Legacy

-Traps 'n' Treasures is part of the games that were produced in the early days of Game Design in Switzerland.
+Traps 'n' Treasures is part of the games that were produced in the early days of game design in Switzerland.
 The game is representative of this period with other games such as War Heli, Ball Raiders and Clown-O-Mania.
-Traps 'n' Treasues is mentionned as an emblematic swiss video game in Switzerland by Memoriav, or as cult by the swiss newspaper 20 minuten.
-It is also mentionned in a blogpost from the Swiss National Museum, who did an exposition on video games in 2021.
-Traps 'n' Treasures was presented in the gamezFestival in Zurich as part of a retrospective of the early days of Game Developement in Switzerland.
+Traps 'n' Treasures is mentioned as an emblematic Swiss video game in Switzerland by Memoriav, or as cult by the swiss newspaper 20 minuten.
+It is also mentioned in a blogpost from the Swiss National Museum, who did an exposition on video games in 2021.
+Traps 'n' Treasures was presented in the gamezFestival in Zurich as part of a retrospective of the early days of game development in Switzerland.